Research / Product strategy / UX/UI Design / AI-assisted process

 3. Qualitative fit feedback is a first-class input.

-Not everything could ship in the first version.
-I used a MoSCoW prioritisation to separate what was essential from what could wait, and to avoid building a product too complex to validate.
+I used a MoSCoW prioritisation to decide what was essential from what could wait.

 Flow 2